Kenyon College: Rankings

-In 2006, Newsweek selected Kenyon College as one of twenty-five "New Ivies" on the basis of admissions statistics as well as interviews with administrators, students, faculty members, and alumni.
-Additionally, it was also listed in Greene's list of Hidden Ivies in 2000.
-Times 2018–2019 "Best Colleges in America" report ranked Kenyon as the 214th best college in the country.
+In 2006, Newsweek selected Kenyon College as one of 25 "New Ivies" on the basis of admissions statistics as well as interviews with administrators, students, faculty members, and alumni.
+It was also listed in Greene's list of "Hidden Ivies" in 2000.
+Times 2018–2019 "Best Colleges in America" report ranked Kenyon the 214th-best college in the country.

-In the 2025 U.S. News & World Report rankings, Kenyon was tied for the No. 45th liberal arts college in the United States.
-In the 2025 Forbes rankings, Kenyon was ranked 33rd among liberal-arts colleges and 140th among 500 colleges and universities in the United States.
-In 2022, CollegeSimply ranked Kenyon as the 2nd best institution of higher education in Ohio and the 61st best college or university overall.
+In the 2025 U.S. News & World Report rankings, Kenyon was tied for the 45th-best liberal arts college in the U.S. In the 2025 Forbes rankings, it ranked 33rd among liberal arts colleges and 140th among 500 colleges and universities in the U.S. In 2022, CollegeSimply ranked Kenyon as Ohio's second-best institution of higher education and the 61st-best college or university overall.

 Previously, Kenyon gained national recognition for LGBTQ inclusion.
 It was ranked as one of the best campuses for LGBTQ students in the country in both 2020 and 2021.
 It did not retain this ranking in 2022.

 Although Kenyon is often ranked favorably, some methods that rank colleges based on their calculated return on investment (ROI) have been critical of Kenyon's value.
 The 2018 Payscale College ROI Report ranked Kenyon as the 983rd best value college in the country.

 Student media

 Campus newspaper

-The Kenyon Collegian is the official student newspaper of Kenyon College.
-Founded in 1856, the paper is staffed entirely by Kenyon College undergraduates and is published on a weekly basis.
+The Kenyon Collegian is Kenyon College's official student newspaper.
+Founded in 1856, the paper is staffed entirely by Kenyon undergraduates and is published weekly.

 Political and cultural magazines

-The Kenyon Observer, founded in 1989 by David Horner and Alex Novak, began as a conservative, undergraduate political journal at Kenyon College.
-After the journal briefly ceased publication after the fall of 2009, it was re-established in the fall of 2011 by students Jonathan Green and Gabriel Rom.
-The latest iteration of the Observer features contributions from Kenyon students of all political ideologies..
-As of fall 2025 all members have graduated and the paper is defunct.
+The Kenyon Observer, founded in 1989 by David Horner and Alex Novak, began as a conservative political journal.
+After it briefly ceased publication in 2009, it was reestablished in 2011 by students Jonathan Green and Gabriel Rom and featured contributions from students of all political ideologies.
+As of 2025, all members have graduated and the paper is defunct.

 David Skinner, an Observer alumnus, worked as editor of Humanities.
 Evan McLaren, a prominent white nationalist and director of the National Policy Institute, was a major contributor to the Observer and its editor-in-chief from 2007 to 2008.

 Paths Magazine, founded in 2024, serves the Kenyon College community as a biannual political and social sciences magazine.
-Paths Magazine was created after The Kenyon Observer became defunct.
-The organization aims to balance various political ideologies in its publications.
+It was created after The Kenyon Observer became defunct, and aims to balance political ideologies.